 Grant reports are due 6 months, or 180 days, after the award date.

-To complete a Grant Report, your organization will need to visit the drop down menu under the Grants Tab entitled, “Reporting.”
+To complete a Grant Report, your organization will need to visit the drop down menu under the Nonprofits Tab entitled, “Reporting.”
 Here, you will be able to submit a grant report for Small Project Grants, Large Project Grants, Proactive Grants, and Donor Advised Grants.

 The Ripley County Community Foundation is here to assist you and make this transition as smooth as possible.
-If you have any questions or concerns, please do not hesitate Clarice Patterson by calling (812) 933-1098 or emailing firstname.lastname@example.org.
+If you have any questions or concerns, please do not hesitate to contact Clarice Patterson by calling (812) 933-1098 or emailing firstname.lastname@example.org.